2020PB/police-brutality/reports/Oregon.md

 * [Video from street, relevant portion starts at 52m23s](https://www.pscp.tv/IwriteOK/1OyKAYjnPgrKb?t=52m23s)

-### Protestors fleeing tear gas are pepper-sprayed and struck when they ask police where they are supposed to go | June 2nd
+### Protesters fleeing tear gas are pepper-sprayed and struck when they ask police where they are supposed to go | June 2nd

-Protestors flee from tear gas and attempt to follow police dispersal order.
+Protesters flee from tear gas and attempt to follow police dispersal order.
 As they turn a corner, they are met by more officers.
 They ask these officers where to go, stating they just want to go home.

 The officers gesture with batons.
-One officer pepper-sprays a protestor.
+One officer pepper-sprays a protester.
 A second strikes the filmer with his baton.
-A third kicks a tear gas canister at protestors.
+A third kicks a tear gas canister at protesters.

 tags: tear-gas, tear-gas-canister, pepper-spray, spray, baton, strike, protester